wavefrontHQ/docs/pages/doc/tracing_java_tutroial.md

           import com.wavefront.sdk.common.clients.WavefrontClientFactory;
           ```
         * Change the <code>Tracer init(String service)</code> method to return a WavefrontTracer.
         * Assign a name for the application.
 This will help you identify the application in Wavefront and view the data that was sent.
-For this example, let's use <code>foo-beachshirts</code>.
-You can replace <code>foo</code> with your name too.
+For this example, let's use <code>foo-beachshirts</code> or use a name you like.

         Your code looks as follows:
         ```